acaloiaro/neoq/README.md

 # About

-Neoq is a background job framework for Go applications.
-Its purpose is to minimize the infrastructure necessary to run production applications.
-It does so by implementing queue durability with modular backends.
+Neoq is a queue-agnostic background job framework for Go.

-This allows application to use the same type of data store for both application data and backround job processing.
-At the moment an in-memory and Postgres backends are provided.
-However, the goal is to have backends for every major datastore: Postgres, Redis, MySQL, etc.
+Neoq job handlers are the same, whether queues are in-memory for development/testing, or Postgres, Redis, or a custom queue for production -- allowing queue infrastructure to change without code change.

+Developing/testing or don't need a durable queue?
+Use the in-memory queue.

+Running an application in production?
+Use Postgres.

+Have higher throughput demands in production?
+Use Redis.

 Neoq does not aim to be the _fastest_ background job processor.
-It aims to be _fast_, _reliable_, and demand a minimal infrastructure footprint.
+It aims to be _fast_, _reliable_, and demand a _minimal infrastructure footprint_.

 # What it does

-- **Background job Processing**: Neoq has an in-memory and Postgres backend out of the box.
-Users may supply their own without changing neoq directly.
+- **Multiple Backends**: In-memory, Postgres, Redis, or user-supplied custom backends.
 - **Retries**: Jobs may be retried a configurable number of times with exponential backoff and jitter to prevent thundering herds
-- **Job uniqueness**: jobs are fingerprinted based on their payload and status to prevent job duplication (multiple unprocessed jobs with the same payload cannot be queued)
+- **Job uniqueness**: jobs are fingerprinted based on their payload and status to prevent job duplication (multiple jobs with the same payload are not re-queued)
-- **Deadlines**: Queue handlers can be configured with per-job time deadlines with millisecond accuracy
+- **Job Timeouts**: Queue handlers can be configured with per-job timeouts with millisecond accuracy
-- **Configurable transaction idle time**: Don't let your background worker transactions run away with db resources.
-By default, worker transactions may idle for 60 seconds.
 - **Periodic Jobs**: Jobs can be scheduled periodically using standard cron syntax
 - **Future Jobs**: Jobs can be scheduled either for the future or immediate execution
 - **Concurrency**: Concurrency is configurable for every queue